zuhrisaifudin/gatsby/rfcs/text/0000-head-component.md

 This is not only confusing and more complex than it needs to be, but also not maintainable.
 We can never update or improve code users copy-and-paste.
 We also cannot bake best practices into our SEO setup to make every Gatsby site shine across search and social media by default.

-> "I spent 3ish hours building a landing page last week and 3ish more hours trying to get a darned open graph image to show up in all the right social media tags.
-I think something like this would be fantastic."
+> _“I spent 3ish hours building a landing page last week and 3ish more hours trying to get a darned open graph image to show up in all the right social media tags.
+I think something like this would be fantastic.”_
+>
 > – Kyle Gill

 # Detailed design